SAP-samples/teched2022-DT264/exercises/ex1/README.md

 ## Troubleshooting

-1. You don’t see the Groups / Tiles on your Launchpad Site:
+1. You don’t see the Groups / Tiles on your Site:
     - It’s possible the Role Collection assignment to your user is not yet active.
 Make sure your User has the new, imported Role Collection assigned and log out / in again.
     - Maybe you missed one of the assignments of the imported Role to your Site